Great news for members: St. Charles Health system stays in-network. Learn more

 What happens after I sign up?

-Once your health or drug plan reviews your participation request, they'll send you a letter confirming your participation in the Medicare Prescription Payment Plan.
+Once your health or drug plan reviews your request, they'll send you a letter confirming your participation in the Medicare Prescription Payment Plan and information about how to pay your bill.
 Then:

 1. When you get a prescription for a drug covered by Part D, your plan will automatically let the pharmacy know that you're participating in this payment option, and you won't pay the pharmacy for the prescription.